Struggling to Wear a Mask and Hearing Aids? Here’s Help!

 For those who wear both hearing aids and glasses, a mask can be especially problematic.
 Keep your hearing devices from falling out with a rubber-band fix.
 In this video by Marin Hearing Center in California, audiologist Dr. Andy Valla shows how to easily secure the hearing aids’ tube to the glasses with a rubber band.
 Then, if your mask threatens to dislodge your hearing aids, the bands prevent them from tumbling to the floor.

 Dr. Andy Valla of Marin Hearing Center shows you how to attach your hearing aid to your glasses with a rubber band.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Members of Hearing Tracker’s forum shared their tips as well, and one person emphasized the importance of taking “the mask off very carefully and making sure the aids are properly in the ear afterward.”
 While it’s hard to take a moment and be mindful about doing this, it’s a habit worth learning.
 As a wearer of hearing aids, I have found this a very helpful step when removing or changing my mask.